flatironinstitute/FMM3D/docs/fortran-c.rst

 Here $x_{j}$ are the source locations,
 $\sigma_{j}$ are the Stokeslet densities,
-$\nu_{j}$ are the stresslet orientation vectors, $\mu_{j}$ are the stresslet densities, and rhw xollwxrion of $x$ at which the velocity and its gradient are evaluated are referred to as the evaluation points.
+$\nu_{j}$ are the stresslet orientation vectors, $\mu_{j}$ are the stresslet densities, and the locations $x$ at which the velocity and its gradient are evaluated are referred to as the evaluation points.